siriuslan/task/README.md

 3. Enter project folder and run command  - pip install -r requirements.txt.
 4. Run command - python main.py and then follow instruction as prompted.

+Assumptions:
-Assumption - All tweets get from twitte are all with valid id, created time an text.
+1. All tweets get from twitte are all with valid id, created time an text and only save these 3 fields for dump.
+2. As there is no specific requirement on how to implement the api to dump all tweets so I implemented by input 'dump' in command line.